-- Segregation: In metallurgy, this is a process where one component of an alloy or solid solution separates in small regions within the solid or on the solid’s surface.
+In metallurgy, this is a process where one component of an alloy or solid solution separates in small regions within the solid or on the solid’s surface.
 Segregation causes irregularities in the properties of the carbon steel, usually adverse to the quality of the metal, and zones of reduced corrosion resistance in the immediate vicinity of segregation.

-- Porosity: This is defined as void spaces on or in the material.
+This is defined as void spaces on or in the material.
 It appears often in castings.
 In weld metal, it’s usually the result of gas being trapped inside.
 In castings, Often, porosity is the root cause of coating failures, which manifest themselves as surface pitting, spotting, and corrosion.

-- Shrinkage (or hot cracking): This is the formation of cracks during the solidification of metal.
+This is the formation of cracks during the solidification of metal.
 The process is also known as hot shortness, hot fissuring, solidification cracking, and liquation cracking.
 Hot cracking usually occurs when the available supply of liquid weld metal is insufficient to fill the space available to solidifying metal.

-- Inclusions: These are particles, larger than ~0.5 µm, generally found in all steels, even the very purest.
+These are particles, larger than ~0.5 µm, generally found in all steels, even the very purest.
 The most common inclusions in steel are oxides and sulphides, but also include nitrides and silicates, which are all non-metallic.
 Such inclusions can lead to cause cracks such as sulphide-stress cracking (SSC) and fatigue failures.

-- Residual stresses: Residual stresses are the stresses remaining in a solid material after their original cause is removed.
+Residual stresses are the stresses remaining in a solid material after their original cause is removed.
 These stresses, if uncontrolled, can lead to the premature failure of critical components.

-- Embrittlement: This process is a loss of material ductility, making it brittle and prone to cracking.
+This process is a loss of material ductility, making it brittle and prone to cracking.
 The absorption of hydrogen sulfide, leading to SSC, embrittles carbon steel.
 Similarly, CS absorbing hydrogen leads to hydrogen embrittlement, which can cause the metal to fracture.

-- Fatigue: Progressive and localized structural damage occurring when a material is subjected to cyclic loading.
+Progressive and localized structural damage occurring when a material is subjected to cyclic loading.
 If the loads are above a certain threshold, microscopic cracks begin to appear at stress concentrators such as the surface, persistent slip bands, and grain interfaces.
 Eventually, cracks reach a critical size, propagating suddenly, resulting in failure.

-Carbon steel weld covered with paint
+Carbon steel weld covered in paint